kyamagu/caffe-docker/README.md

 docker rm `docker ps --no-trunc -aq`
 ```

 See [Docker documentation](https://docs.docker.com/) for additional information.
+Windows and Mac users might like [Kitematic](https://kitematic.com/) to manage containers.

 ## How to build